dkoscica/MobileAppsCourse/Lab10/README.md

 * All database operations must be run on a background Thread.
 Use an AsyncTask or Thread to handle background processing
 * Implement the **void addBook(Book book)** within the **BookRepository**.
 The method should use the Room database to save the book model
 * Refactor the **getBooks** methods within the **BookRepository**.
 Given that the book from the API response is found in the database set the **setInCollection** to true, otherwise set it to false
-* Update the **BookRecyclerViewAdapter**, the basketImageView should only be displayed if the book is stored in the database
+* Update the **BookRecyclerViewAdapter**, the basket ImageView should only be displayed if the book is stored in the database
-* Update the **BookDetailsFragment**, the basketImageView should only be displayed if the book is stored in the database
+* Update the **BookDetailsFragment**, the basket ImageView should only be displayed if the book is stored in the database

 ## License